dabeaz/lifty/README.md

 * Down buttons on floors 2-5.
 * Indicator lights on each floor that can show a direction.

+You can control the elevator by typing commands in the terminal or by sending network messages.
+The simulator can also report real-time events to a separate program via the network.

+## The Simulator

-All of this is implemented in a file `lifty.rs`.
+The simulator is implemented in a file `lifty.rs`.
 This is a single-file Rust project with no dependencies.
 Compile it to create the `lifty` program: